holtbakk/KQL-AC/README.md

 ## Step-by-step

-1) Check for all available telemetry.
+1) Start by getting all available telemetry for investigation.

 ```kql
 let TimeFrame = 1h;